Managing analytical code development#

 Transparency of our analysis increases trust.

-• Assumptions and caveats of the analysis should be recorded close to the code.
+• You should record assumptions and caveats of the analysis close to the code.

-• These must be communicated to users when releasing results from the analysis.
+• You must communicate these to users when releasing results from the analysis.

 How has peer review been done?#